ZhengzeZhou/SILR/README.md

 # SILR
-SILR is abbreviated for single-individual likelihood ratio test, which is described in the paper:...
+SILR is abbreviated for single-individual likelihood ratio test, which is described in the paper: ...

 To use the program, there are several options: